presstube/cyclic-vacuum-cannon/README.md

 ##Coming up next...##

-In the next episode I'll go a bit further towards bringing the Noun object to life by giving it 'materialize' and 'dematerialize' sequences.
-I'll also take a look at how to use Chrome's profiling tools to make sure objects are being properly garbage collected.
+In the next episode I'll draw a 'puff' animation and bind it directly to the materialize/dematerialize tweens.
+I'll also be creating a automated cloud of Nouns that are winking in and out of existence.
+Gonna be fun!